 you become bankrupt or insolvent, or unable to pay your debts within the meaning of the insolvency legislation applicable to you; or a person (including the holder of a charge or other security interest) is appointed to manage or take control of the whole part of your business or assets, or notice of an intention to appoint such a person is given or documents relating to such appointment are filed with any court; or the ability of your creditors to take any action to enforce your debts is suspended, restricted or prevented or some or all of your creditors accept, by agreement or pursuant to a court order, an amount of less than the sums owing to them in satisfaction of those sums; or any process is instituted which could lead to your assets being distributed to your creditors, shareholder or other contributors; or;

 the provision of Doctap is, in our sole opinion, no longer commercially viable.

-Provided that there are no outstanding Requests linked to your User Account, you may terminate this Agreement at any time by disabling your User Account.
+Provided that there are no outstanding Bookings linked to your User Account, you may terminate this Agreement at any time by disabling your User Account.

 On termination of this Agreement, the following clauses shall apply: